What car do you use to teach in?

 Which car do I sit my test in?

 I always recommend that you take your test in the car with which you are most comfortable.
 Some people who regularly drive their own or their parents’ car might prefer that one.
 Just be sure to supply an extra interior mirror for the Examiner and also make sure your insurance covers you.
 If you mostly drive your instructor’s car then I recommend that one.
 Most students I have found prefer to take my car because of the dual controls.

 Who books my test?

 The student is normally responsible for booking their own theory and practical tests.
 Some instructors prefer to book practical tests for their students as they know when their own car is available.
 Just be sure to book through the legitimate website – .gov.uk – as there are a few websites claiming to offer a free retest if you fail.
 These are usually a scam and it can be difficult to get your money back.

 Why is your standard hourly rate £22 when I can book 5 hours for £50 or 10 hours for £99 elsewhere?

 Fair point.
 These deals usually come with clauses so please ensure you read the small print.
 If you choose a deal like this you will often find that you will need to pay in full up front.
 You will then most likely only get half of the lessons – the other half might be ‘held back’ for when you are at test standard and may include a mock test and a practice hour before test and then the hire of the car for the test itself.
 Any hours in between will usually have to be paid to your instructor at their own rate, which could be a minimum of £22 an hour.
-I also have special offers and discounts for block bookings but without the small print.
 The price you are quoted is the price you will pay!